How do you know if your child is bullied? 19 warning signs of bullying, the questions a parent must ask to find out and what to do.

 19. Something is just not right.
 You feel it.
 The change in your child lasts and you just suspect that all is not well.

-What to Do if You Suspect Bullying But Aren’t Quite Sure
+If You Suspect Bullying, But Aren’t Quite Sure

 Kids often don’t tell adults they’re bullied so you may have to voice your concerns.
 In fact, don’t be surprised if you are the last to find out that your child has been bullied.